Maria Alyokhina: 2021 arrest

 On January 23, 2021, Alyokhina was arrested in Moscow and detained for 48 hours for attending a protest in support of Russian opposition leader Alexei Navalny.
 She was charged with "violation of sanitary and epidemiological rules", a criminal offence during the COVID-19 pandemic.
 On January 29, Fellow Pussy Riot member Nadezhda Tolokonnikova spoke out on Alyokhina's situation, stating "She faces criminal charges and two years in jail for encouraging people to go to protests on social networks.
-This is a face of Putin’s Russia.
-They clearly have nothing else to do, but to put Pussy Riot in jail over and over again.”
+This is a face of Putin's Russia.
+They clearly have nothing else to do, but to put Pussy Riot in jail over and over again."
 On March 18 Moscow's Basmanny District Court extended Alyokhina's house arrest until June 23.
 On June 23 Maria Alyokhina, along with fellow Pussy Riot activists Lucy Shtein and Anna Kuzminykh, were sentenced to 15 days in jail.
 The activists were found guilty of disobeying police officers.
-On July 8 Alyokhina was again detained upon her release and given another 15 day prison sentence.
-In September 2021, a Moscow court sentenced her to one year of “restrictions on freedom” (a parole-like sentence).
+On July 8 Alyokhina was again detained upon her release and given another 15-day prison sentence.
+In September 2021, a Moscow court sentenced her to one year of "restrictions on freedom" (a parole-like sentence).

 2022 arrest

-On February 7, 2022, Alyokhina was arrested again, at her home.
-On February 27, 2022, Alyokhina was arrested one more time when she was in taxi and transported to police precinct.
+On February 8, 2022, Alyokhina was arrested again, at her home.
+On February 27, 2022, she was arrested one more time when she was in taxi and transported to police precinct.

 Flight from Russia

-In April 2022, Alyokhina fled Russia after officials announced she would be sentenced to time in a penal colony, instead of remaining on house arrest.
+In April 2022, Alyokhina fled Russia disguised as a delivery driver after officials announced she would be sentenced to time in a penal colony instead of remaining on house arrest.
 With assistance from friends, including Icelandic performance artist Ragnar Kjartansson, Alyokhina travelled through Belarus and Lithuania to reach Iceland.

-In Exile
+In exile

-After fleeing Russia, Alyokhina and the other members of Pussy Riot conducted a tour across Europe to raise money for the victims of 2022 Russian invasion of Ukraine.
+After fleeing Russia, Alyokhina and the other members of Pussy Riot conducted a tour across Europe to raise money for the victims of the 2022 Russian invasion of Ukraine.

 Personal life

-She has one son named Filip, born in 2008, with Nikita Demidov.
-In 2012 Alyokhina stated that she considers herself Christian, but is critical of the Russian Orthodox Church for the harsh response to Pussy Riot's Cathedral of Christ the Saviour performance.
-For a number of years she was in a committed relationship with far-right extremist and activist, Dmitry Enteo.
-She is currently in a relationship with fellow Pussy Riot member Lucy Shtein.
+Alyokhina has one son named Filip, born in 2008, with Nikita Demidov.

+In 2012, Alyokhina stated that she considered herself Christian, but is critical of the Russian Orthodox Church for the harsh response to Pussy Riot's Cathedral of Christ the Saviour performance.

+Since 2016 until at least November 2019 she was in a relationship with formerly ultra-right Orthodox activist Dmitry Enteo.

+Since at least early 2021 and as of November 2023, she is in a relationship with fellow Pussy Riot member, Lucy Shtein, who fled Russia in the same way a month after she had done in 2022.
+In May 2023, Shtein and Alyokhina were proposed for Icelandic citizenship by the Alþingi Committee on General and Educational Affairs.